 1. Push yourself beyond your hard skills

 Managerial roles require a huge range of skills, so you’ll need to think beyond your technical abilities.
 You might be an exceptional engineer, but you also need to be a good leader.
-Some of the most important skills for the role include communication, organisation, critical thinking and motivation.
+Some of the most important skills for the role include communication, organisation, critical thinking, and motivation.

 Take some time to build on your soft skills, perhaps offering to oversee projects or work closely with new members of the team.
-This will enable you to work on your project management skills, and highlight any areas you may need to work on before you take the next step to becoming a manager.
+This will enable you to work on your project management skills and highlight any areas you may need to work on before you take the next step to becoming a manager.

 2. Find a mentor

-Undoubtedly, there will be managers in your workplace right now that worked hard to get where they are.
+Undoubtedly, there will be managers in your workplace right now who worked hard to get where they are.
 Speak to them and ask their advice.
 They may be able to offer you tips on how to boost your skills, or what you need to do to take the next step in your career.